“If somebody were to ask us, ‘Do we have an adequate network in this county?,’ there didn’t seem to be a way for us to confidently say yes or no.”

 “On the [state] side, it would take us, without exaggeration, three to four weeks to put together a file — and those are due every quarter.
 Now we’re down to a day and a half to get the files done.
 So just for internal efficiencies, it’s allowed us to really focus on other areas of our business that we couldn’t get to before because of all the regulatory requirements.”

 They’re closing their gaps — fast.

 “Having those provider lists, those leads, it’s incredibly valuable because you’re not worried about, ‘Oh, they’re in that area and maybe they’ll solve the time and distance.’
 The tool is telling you, ‘If you get this provider, this location, you’ll be all set.’

 “We made up a lot of ground on our network gaps just by seeing — especially on some of the hospital-related services — that we already have providers who should be filling this gap and they’re not.
 So without even having to recruit, we were able to solve a good amount of gaps — in days instead of months.”

 “On the Medicaid side, before engaging with Quest Analytics, we had about 150 total gaps.
 We’re now down to 9 total gaps.
 On the Medicare side, we had 47 network gaps across our HSD file.
 We’re down to 4 total gaps.
 So in terms of measurable improvements, those are pretty eye-opening numbers.”

 Quest Enterprise Services has taken the mystery — and the fear — out of network adequacy.

 “[A regulator] could email me on a Friday afternoon now and say we need a file by Monday, and we would be fine.
-And not only would we be fine, we would know exactly what they were going to find.”
+Not only would we be fine, but we would also know exactly what they were going to find.”

 Take the First Step From Adequate to Excellent